 Our Mining History

-The Collector’s Edge is first and foremost a mineral specimen and gemstone mining company.
+The Collector’s Edge is first and foremost a mineral specimen company.
 We specialize in locating, exploring and developing mining properties to their full potential.
 Our innovative mining team has developed special location and extraction techniques which dramatically improve the quality and quantity of the specimens and gems we recover.
 For more than 22 years, we have been having a “blast” mining in interesting, challenging, and often exotic localities.
-Our worldwide mining efforts have yielded a diverse array of colorful, spectacularly beautiful mineral specimens and gemstones.
+Our worldwide mining efforts have yielded a diverse array of colorful, spectacularly beautiful mineral specimens.
 We are most excited to share the thrill of discovery with you.

 Sweet Home Mine